 Immunization Frequently Asked Questions (FAQ’s)

 We understand that due to COVID-19 it may be difficult to access care in order to complete any missing requirements.
 If this is the case, you should still complete all electronic forms (in the “My Forms” section) to the best of your ability and submit any documentation that you do have for immunizations and testing that you have received to date.
 Once you have completed your electronic forms and uploaded a copy of your available records through the “Document Upload” section, we will contact you regarding missing requirements and work with you to facilitate completing them.
+Also, if you will not be on campus Spring 2021 semester please complete the Remote Learning Attestation Form.

 I am busy this summer and unable to access my medical records (due to travel, etc).
 I don’t think I will meet the deadline for submission of the Immunization and Tuberculosis Screening Certificate.
 What are my options?